Teifion/angen/documentation/guides/client/http_matches.md

 - rated?: Boolean saying if the game was rated (and thus implied to be more competitive)

 Optional
-- id: The UUID of the match, if not included a random one will be generated
 - name: The name of the match
 - tags: A list of strings
 - type: A string categorising the game type (e.g. team, duel, ffa or any of your choosing)